Sunni vs. Shiaa Inheritance law

 Radd and Awal

-Sunni Hanafi and Hanbali allow Radd, but Shafii and Maliki do not allow it.
-There is no difference of opinion among Sunni Madhab regarding the applicability of Awal.
-Shia allows Radd but not Awal.
+Sunni Hanafi and Hanbali allow Radd, but Shafii and Maliki do not.
+Sunni Madhab has no difference of opinion regarding the applicability of Awal.
+Shiaa allows Radd with the outcome of share may be different than Sunni calculations because of their different classification methodology.
+The concept of Awal or Aul is not practiced under Shiaa law.

 Temporary marriage